 to the roots, the best way to get rid of the problem is to cut away

 all of the dog's coat.
 You have to take care while sniping away the

 hair that you don't hurt the dog's skin.
-The dog will look odd with
+The dog may look odd with

-its hair shorn off, but it is better off without the matted hair.
+its hair shorn off, but it really is far better off without the matted hair.

 done that it's time to groom the dog, treat it for ticks, mites,